Align-KD: Distilling Cross-Modal Alignment Knowledge for Mobile Vision-Language Model Enhancement: Conclusion

 \section{Conclusion}

-Noting the neglect of multimodal alignment knowledge in past VLM distillation works, we propose a knowledge distillation method for MobileVLM V2 model, namely Align-KD.
+We propose a knowledge distillation method for MobileVLM V2 model, namely Align-KD in this paper.
 Based on the conjecture that the alignment mainly happens at the front layer of LLM in VLMs, Align-KD proposes to conduct knowledge distillation only on the text-query-vision part of the first attention.
-In addition, the vision tokens are unbalancedly enhanced according to the text tokens' focusing.
-Using MobileVLM V2 7B model as teacher, Align-KD enables universal improvements across 6 benchmarks under both regular training setting and simulated resource-limited setting.
+The vision tokens are also unbalancedly enhanced according to the text tokens' focusing.
+Using MobileVLM V2 7B model as teacher, Align-KD enables universal improvements across benchmarks under both regular training setting and resource-limited setting.